-- Streetscape / heritage impacts from the proposed front dormer enclosure; - Floor Space Ratio Breach greater than 10%; and - Non-compliance with the solar access controls.
+- Floor Space Ratio Breach greater than 10%; and - Non-compliance with the solar access controls.

-As discussed later in this report, the proposal is acceptable subject to design change conditions to address streetscape and heritage concerns.
-The application includes a Clause 4.6 request to vary the Floor Space Ratio development standard which is well justified.
-On this basis, approval of the application is recommended.
+The proposal is acceptable on streetscape and amenity grounds, and a variation to the Floor Space Ratio development standard, and the proposal in general, is supportable.
+On this basis, approval of the application is recommended subject to conditions.